huggingface/diffusers/docs/source/en/quantization/overview.md

 ## When to use what?

 This section will be expanded once Diffusers has multiple quantization backends.
-Currently, we only support `bitsandbytes`.
+Currently, we only support `bitsandbytes` and `torchao`.
 [This resource](https://huggingface.co/docs/transformers/main/en/quantization/overview#when-to-use-what) provides a good overview of the pros and cons of different quantization techniques.